Abraham Lincoln: Reconstruction

-Reconstruction preceded the war's end, as Lincoln and his associates considered the reintegration of the nation, and the fates of Confederate leaders and freed slaves.
+Reconstruction began before the war's end, as Lincoln and his associates considered the reintegration of the nation, and the fates of Confederate leaders and freed slaves.
 When a general asked Lincoln how the defeated Confederates were to be treated, Lincoln replied, "Let 'em up easy"; he focused not on blame for the war but on rebuilding.
 Determined to reunite the nation and not alienate the South, Lincoln urged that speedy elections under generous terms be held.
 His Amnesty Proclamation of December 8, 1863, offered pardons to those who had not held a Confederate civil office and had not mistreated Union prisoners, if they signed an oath of allegiance.
 Lincoln led the moderates in Reconstruction policy and was opposed by the Radicals, under Thaddeus Stevens, Charles Sumner and Benjamin Wade, who otherwise remained Lincoln's allies.

 As Southern states fell, they needed leaders while their administrations were being restored.
-In Tennessee and Arkansas, Lincoln appointed Johnson and Frederick Steele, respectively, as military governors.
+In Tennessee and Arkansas, Lincoln appointed Andrew Johnson and Frederick Steele, respectively, as military governors.
 In Louisiana, Lincoln ordered Nathaniel P. Banks to promote a plan that would reestablish statehood when 10 percent of the voters agreed, but only if the reconstructed states abolished slavery.
 Democratic opponents accused Lincoln of using the plan to ensure his and the Republicans' political aspirations.
 The Radicals denounced his policy as too lenient and passed their own plan, the 1864 Wade–Davis Bill, but Lincoln pocket-vetoed it.
 The Radicals retaliated by refusing to seat elected representatives from Louisiana, Arkansas, and Tennessee.

-An 1865 political cartoon, The 'Rail Splitter' At Work Repairing the Union, depicting Vice President Andrew Johnson, a former tailor, sewing with needle and thread, and Lincoln, the rail splitter, applying a rail leverage to repair the globe.